 At QDRO Masters, a subdivision of Willick Law Group, we excel in providing expert guidance through the complex terrain of retirement benefits.
-Delve further to understand the FERS Supplement, its importance, eligibility requirements, and how our specialized services can assist you in navigating this complex field.
+Delve further to understand the FERS Annuity Supplement, its importance, eligibility requirements, and how our specialized services can assist you in navigating this complex field.

-Explaining the FERS Supplement and its Benefits
+Explaining the FERS Supplement and Special Retirement Supplement (SRS)

 The Federal Employees Retirement System (FERS) is a retirement plan that provides benefits from three different sources: a Basic Benefit Plan, Social Security, and the Thrift Savings Plan (TSP).